CombineSlayer24/Manhunt-SNPC/sound/music/readme.txt

 then click on music > stems and there you go.

-I only provided the first levels OST (Born Again) for this demo/preview.
+I only provided two level OST (Born Again and Doorway to Hell) for this demo/preview.